Rich Homie Quan: Career

 In 2012, Lamar's song "Differences" was released as the first single from his mixtape Still Going In.
 In 2013, he toured with Trinidad James.
 He was also featured on Gucci Mane's album Trap House III on songs such as "I Heard", "Can't Trust Her" and "Chasin' Paper", which also features Young Thug.
 Reviewing his single, "Type of Way", The New York Times wrote that he was "part of Atlanta's rising generation of rappers—think Future, Young Thug, Young Scooter—who deliver lines with melody and heart, like singers on the verge of a breakdown".
 The song peaked at number 50 on the US Billboard Hot 100.
 Still Goin' In (Reloaded) would be named the tenth best mixtape of 2013 by Rolling Stone.

-In August 2013, "Type of Way" was released to the iTunes Store by Def Jam Recordings, suggesting that he had signed to the well-known hip hop-based record label Wash House Entertainment.
+In August 2013, "Type of Way" was released to the iTunes Store by Def Jam Recordings, suggesting that he had signed to the label.
 However, Rich Homie Quan was still independent and was considering signing a deal with Cash Money Records.
 Quan was featured on the song "My Nigga" by YG also featuring Young Jeezy, which peaked at number 19 on the Hot 100.
 He was also featured on 2 Chainz' second studio album B.O.A.T.S.
 II: Me Time, on the song "Extra".
 In September 2013, he confirmed that he was 30% done with his debut album.

-His mixtape, called I Promise I'll Never Stop Going In was released on November 26, 2013.
+His mixtape, called I Promise I Will Never Stop Going In was released on November 26, 2013.
 It was supported by the single "Walk Thru" featuring Problem.
 The 2013 Michigan State Spartans football team adopted "Type of Way" as an anthem, and Quan joined them on the sidelines in a green jersey at the 100th Rose Bowl, while also participating in their post-game locker-room celebration singing "Type of Way".
 He was named to the 2014 XXL freshman class.